iamgaddiel/learners_coner/ENDPOINTS.md

 • /dj-rest-auth/token/refresh/ (POST)
 – refresh
 Returns access
-Note: REST_USE_JWT = True to use token/refresh/ route.

     Note: Takes a refresh type JSON web token and returns an access type JSON web token if the refresh token is valid.
 HTTP 401 Unauthorized with {"detail": "Token is invalid or expired", "code": "token_not_valid"} in case of a invalid or expired token.